tableau/connector-plugin-sdk/docs/dialect.md

   ```

    **format-bool-as-value** <br/>
     Used in CASE statements.
 Determines whether the true or false case is used first.
-The fucntion is only used when `CAP_QUERY_BOOLEXPR_TO_INTEXPR` capiblity is set to yes.
+The function is only used when the `CAP_QUERY_BOOLEXPR_TO_INTEXPR` capiblity is set to yes.
     The value for this property can be:
   - __TrueFirst__
       This is the default case.
 Logic: `CASE WHEN %1 THEN 1 WHEN NOT %1 THEN 0 ELSE NULL END`